 To illustrate “swing weight,” just try to run while carrying in each hand a 10 lbs. weight.
 You’ll be flying all over the trail.
 In fact, this is how Thor flies with his hammer.
 He throws it into the air (while his hand is secured to it by the strap or thong) and rides along its trajectory!

-That said, you don’t want to be Thor when it comes to your cross-country skiing technique.
+As much as it might sound great, you don’t actually want to be Thor when it comes to your cross-country skiing technique!

 What an average person will notice about a performance pole, however, is that because it’s lighter, any deviation from an ideal hand position (while holding the pole) will cause the ski pole to flinch.